“Set it and forget it,” is definitely not the way to think about your business’s online presence.

 A checklist of regular Web site maintenance includes tasks like verifying the function of outbound links from your site.
 Did these change and do these continue to work?
 Is the site fast?
 Do images used still look good or do they seem dated and old?

 Check the content.
 Are there date-specific items that haven’t been updated or replaced?
 Does a successful advertised event lend itself to a Web treatment, like posting photographs that might have been taken?
+Has your company received testimonials from your customers or press coverage that should likewise be posted?

 Have you considered better ways of capturing leads?
 Leads and sales generated through the site can be improved by enhancing the way a site captures information.
-Look at Web site statistics to discover who visits your site and where your visitors are coming from and which search engines are directing traffic to you.
+Look at Web site statistics to discover who visits your site and where your visitors are coming from and which search engines are directing traffic to you?

-Web site maintenance means regular analysis, updating and improvement of the site to keep it in synch with your “offline” business, stay relevant to the search engines that potentially will direct traffic to your site, and continue to be effective in both keeping and attracting customers, Grushcow says.
+Web site maintenance means regular analysis, updating and improvement of the site to keep it in synch with your “offline” business, stay relevant to the search engines that potentially will direct traffic to your site and continue to be effective in both keeping and attracting customers, Grushcow says.

 “Some sites really don’t require much maintenance,” he says. “(But) they should look at it once a month, just to rethink it.
 It’s not that there’s always something to improve, but you should take a look at it, routinely.